-Special Procedures for 208-v Operation
+Special Procedures for 208-V Operation

 Failure to follow this warning could result in personal injury or death.
-Make sure the power supply to the unit is switched OFF and install lockout tag before making any wiring changes.
-With disconnect switch open, move black wire from transformer (3/16 in.
-[4.8mm]) terminal marked 230 to terminal marked 208.
+Make sure the power supply to the unit is switched OFF before making any wiring changes.
+Tag the disconnect switch with a suitable warning label.
+With disconnect switch open, move black wire from transformer (3/16 in.) terminal marked 230 to terminal marked 200.
 This retaps transformer to primary voltage of 208 vac.